 Jasmine created a carousel Instagram story to promote her webinar.
 The first few slides are videos where she informs her followers that she’s sharing some Instagram tips.
 In the next slide, she asks a question by overlaying some text over a photo.

-In the slide after that, Jasmine tells her followers that she will share 3 reasons why they aren’t getting followers.
+In the slide after that, Jasmine tells her followers that she will share 3 reasons why they can’t get Instagram followers.
 But in the next slide, she tells her followers that before she shares the tips, she’d like them to screengrab the next slide as she’s going to share the link to the webinar.

 And in that slide, she overlayed the link to the webinar landing page over a photo and pointed some arrows towards it.
 Her followers can look at the screengrab they took and type in the URL.